 (1 Corinthians 2:6-7) — 6 We do, however, speak a wisdom among the mature, but not a wisdom of this age, or of the rulers of this age, who are coming to nothing.
 7 On the contrary, we speak God’s hidden wisdom in a mystery, a wisdom God predestined before the ages for our glory.

-We may wow the unsaved with our knowledge and skill in explanation, and we may even gain their respect for our intelligent and scholarly argumentation, but that is not what leads people to Christ.
+We may wow the unsaved with our knowledge and skill in explanation, and we may even gain their respect for our intelligent and scholarly arguments, but that is not what leads people to Christ.
 It’s only God’s Word that will lead a person to faith in Christ.
 It’s the truth of God’s Word that God uses to open people’s eyes.

 Therefore, the truth is, it’s not the intellectual discussions and answers that we give to people that leads them to faith in Christ, it’s the gospel of Jesus Christ that does that.
 If a person is going to get saved, it doesn’t matter if they hear all this extra stuff or not.
 In the end, it’s only the life-changing Word of God that’s going to open their eyes.

-The idea that we need apologetics outside of God’s Word, is to say that God’s Word is not enough.
+The idea that we need apologetics outside of God’s Word is to say that God’s Word is not enough.
 Does God use apologetics?
 I believe He does.
 But the real question is, are they necessary?
-The answer is no. No one can give an accurate estimate, but I think it’s a reasonable guess that maybe 1% of Christians know apologetics, who can present impressive arguments about Christ.
+The answer is no. No one can give an accurate estimate, but I think it’s a reasonable guess that maybe 1% of Christians know apologetics, who are able to present impressive arguments about Christ.
 I think it’s also a reasonable guess that maybe 1% of people come to faith in Christ with the aid of apologetics.
 The point is, we may impress both unbelievers and believers with our intellectual arguments, but it’s only the gospel message that actually saves.